dictation-toolbox/Caster/castervoice/doc/readthedocs/Mouse.md

 - _5 by 20 kick_
 - _5 by 20 select 10 by 30_
 - _5 by 20 select 10_
-- _5 by 20 move, curse sauce lease 5, point one, 10 by 30 move, curse dunce lease 10, point two, select_
+- _5 by 20 move, curse sauce lease 5, squat, 10 by 30 move, curse dunce lease 10, bench_

 ### Rainbow